WHO WE ARE

 is the Clean Power Exchange Correspondent for San Joaquin County and the City of Stockton.
 Tulsi is a lawyer with substantial experience in energy and climate policy.
 Prior to joining the CPX team, some of Tulsi’s work included drafting power purchase agreements, ensuring compliance with state conservation and environmental standards, and attending negotiations of, and reviewing a 15-year supplier service agreement for, a wind power plant.
 Tulsi graduated from UCLA, cum laude, earning her degree in Sociology.
 She went on to receive her Juris Doctorate from Boston University School of Law in 2015.

-The Center for Climate Protection is a California, non-profit 501(c)(3).
+The Climate Center is a California, non-profit 501(c)(3).
 Its mission is to inspire, align, and mobilize action in response to the climate crisis.
 We partner with business, government, youth and the broader community to advance practical, science-based solutions for significant greenhouse gas emission reductions.
-To learn more about the Center, visit www.climateprotection.org
+To learn more about the Center, visit www.theclimatecenter.org